alexvirdee/Divex/README.md

 [Divex](http://divex.herokuapp.com/ "Divex")

 ## About
 Divex is a scuba diving logbook built to remember your dive experiences.
 I've always wanted to make my own diving application so that I could save my dives and create an interactive application for other divers to use.
 The application is built with Node, express, and a MongoDB database. the front end is rendered using ejs.
-The app incorporates the Google Maps API which renders based on a divers GPS coordinates location they input into the database when they input a new dive.
+The app incorporates the Google Maps API which renders based on a divers GPS coordinates location they input into the database when they add a new dive.

 ### Home
 ![Home Page](/public/images/Home-page.png)